Utilizing efficient broiler production with lighting

 Editor: HATO Agricultural Lighting

-Stimulating an optimal biorhythm is only possible throughout proper lighting management.
+Stimulating an optimal biorhythm is only possible through a proper lighting management.
 Due to our 40 years of experience HATO BV is an expert in agricultural lighting.
 All of our knowledge compiled in our HATO Light Academy enables us to provide lighting solutions for literally everyone.
 Light is a powerful external stimulus which must be applied efficiently.

 Light distribution must always be as uniform as possible.
 Other unwanted (aggressive) behaviour may be caused by a wrong light climate, specifically a wrong light spectrum.
 An inadequate light program may unintentionally increase mortality rates.
 Optimizing the light climate is a necessity to prevent an unwanted decrease in broiler production efficiency.